lwanger/python_ray_tracer/README.md

     - Shadow rays for shadowing.
 Area lights drive their own shadow ray sampling for soft shadows.
     - BVH (bounding volume hieraerchy)
     - models: teapots, bunnies, etc.

+## Install

+1. Install Python 3.6+
+2. For the gui version, make sure tkinter is available (type: *python -c "import tkinter"* to test).
+If this fails you'll need to install tkinter for your platform
+3. Download/clone this git repository
+4. install the required packages: *pip install -r requirements.txt*

+note 1: I have not tested the install on other systems.
+Let me know if there's an issue: note 2: It is better form to put it in it's own virtual environment.
+See various web tutorials on how to do that.

+## Running the code

 The easiest with to run the program is to use the GUI: